 Of the net proceeds of this offering and the sale of the private placement securities, only approximately \$1,025,000 will be available to us initially outside the trust account to fund our working capital requirements.
 In the event that our offering expenses exceed our estimate of \$1,000,000, we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
 Conversely, in the event that the offering expenses are less than our estimate of \$1,000,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
 The amount held in the trust account will not be impacted as a result of such increase or decrease.
-If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team, advisors or other third parties to operate or may be forced to liquidate.
-Neither our sponsor, members of our management team, advisors nor any of their affiliates is under any obligation to loan funds to us in such circumstances.
+If we are required to seek additional capital, we would need to borrow funds from our founders, management team, advisors or other third parties to operate or may be forced to liquidate.
+Neither our founders, members of our management team, advisors nor any of their affiliates is under any obligation to loan funds to us in such circumstances.
 Any such loans would be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
 Up to \$1,500,000 of such loans may be convertible at the time of the business combination and at the option of the lender at a price of \$10.00 per unit into units consisting of one share of Class A common stock and one-half of one warrant to purchase one share of Class A common stock at a price of \$11.50 per share.
-The units would be identical to the private placement units issued to our founders.
-PA 2 Co-Investment and Craig-Hallum, and their respective affiliates, will not provide any such working capital loans or receive any such units into which such loans are convertible.
-Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our sponsor, management team or their affiliates as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+The warrants would be identical to the private placement warrants.
+Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our founders, management team or their affiliates as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
 If we are unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
 In such case, our public stockholders may receive only \$10.00 per share, or less in certain circumstances, and our warrants will expire worthless.
 See "- If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors herein.